 Barbados

-I traveled to Barbados, the easternmost of the Caribbean islands, in late March of 2010, on an NCL Cruise.
-The capital Bridgetown is quite the bustling city with an English style Parliament building and bridge.
-An interesting historical fact is that George Washington actually spent time in Bridgetown back in the 1700's, prior to U.S. Independence.
+We first traveled to Barbados, the easternmost of the Caribbean Islands in late March of 2010 on an NCL cruise, traveling with Gene's parents.
+We returned to Barbados in March of 2024 on a Royal Caribbean cruise traveling outside of the city to St. George, Cherry Tree Hill, and St. John's.
+The capital Bridgetown is quite a bustling city with an English style parliament building.
+An interesting historical fact is George Washington spent time in Bridgetown back in the late 1700's, prior to U.S. Independence.

 Barbados 2010